 Sexually Violent Predators: The Risky Enterprise of Risk Assessment

 Richard Rogers, PhD and Rebecca L. Jackson, PhD

 J Am Acad Psychiatry Law 33:4:523-528 (2005)

 Forensic experts are increasingly asked to consult in sexually violent predator (SVP) determinations.
 The substantive criteria for sexually violent predator standards vary substantially across jurisdictions, but typically include complex judgments regarding volitional impairment and predictive statements focused specifically on sexual violence.
 A common but questionable practice is the retrofitting of generic risk-assessment measures to address sexually violent predator criteria.
 The marked deficiencies of these measures in addressing the relevant questions, coupled with their methodological limitations, are noted.
-Sexually violent predator determinations demand rigorous evaluations of relevant factors that are buttressed by empirically validated methods.

 The civil commitment of